cashubtc/nuts/CTF.md

 Caution: Applications that rely on oracle resolution must verify that the oracle is trustworthy and check via the mint's [info][06] endpoint that NUT-CTF is supported.

-**Related specifications:** [NUT-CTF-split-merge][CTF-split-merge] defines split/merge operations for creating and dissolving complete sets of conditional tokens.
+**Related specifications:** [NUT-CTF-split-merge][CTF-split-merge] defines the `convert` operation — payoff-preserving rebalancing of conditional positions (split, merge, recombine, and conversion).
 [NUT-CTF-numeric][CTF-numeric] extends this framework with numeric outcome conditions.

 ## Terminology